pretix/pretix-docs/docs/guides/widget.md

 pretix will use SSL for all data transferred from the widget even if the widget is included on a non-SSL site.
 However, if you are not using SSL for your site, it is possible for a man-in-the-middle attacker to make malicious changes to the widget.
 Using SSL for data transfers is standard practice now.
-Your customers might not trust your website if their browser does not display the secure lock icon :fa3-lock: while they are using it.
+Your users might not trust your website if their browser does not display the secure lock icon :fa3-lock: while they are using it.

-If your website does not use SSL, the checkout process will open in a new tab in your customer's browsers.
+If your website does not use SSL, the checkout process will open in a new tab in your user's browsers.
 If you are confident that you have a good reason for not using SSL, you can override this behavior with the `skip-ssl-check` attribute:

 ```